Polynomiality of surface braid and mapping class group representations: Background

 \subsubsection{Local coefficient systems}

 We now introduce the key parameter to define a homological representation functor.
 For the remainder of \S\ref{ss:general_construction}, we consider an integer $\ell\geq1$ corresponding to a lower central series index.
-For each $n$, the short exact sequence \eqref{eq:Birman_Fadell_Neuwirth_SES} induces the key defining diagram:
+For each $n$, we use the short exact sequence \eqref{eq:Birman_Fadell_Neuwirth_SES} to define a group $Q_{(\lambda,\ell,n)}$ so that we have the commutative diagram: